 - To ensure and to promote international collaboration worldwide about the principles of voluntary non-remunerated donation, while increasing blood safety and availability.

 - In order to maintain an adequate supply of blood for all patients throughout the year requiring transfusion.

 - To encourage people to donate blood regularly on an unpaid basis.

 - To promote low -risk behaviour so that individual can protect their health and be safe to donate blood.

-The collaborative effort of World Health Organisation in promoting and celebrating World Blood Donor Day with a proper theme to encourage people for blood donation and saving life or to help who is need of blood.
+The collaborative effort of the World Health Organisation in promoting and celebrating World Blood Donor Day with a proper theme to encourage people for blood donation and saving a life or to help who is in need of blood.